tareqanwar/cv/README.md

 **Technology Used:** HTML5, CSS3, Bootstrap, JavaScript, and AngularJS.

 It just shows the current weather condition for user's location.
-I used IPInfo.com to get the location of the user and OpenWeather API to get the wather result.
+I used IPInfo.com to get the location of the user and OpenWeather API to get the water result.

 Built it for FCC certifications.